Stuart Fairchild Player Props: Reds vs. Athletics

-The Cincinnati Reds, including Stuart Fairchild (.238 slugging percentage in past 10 games, including zero home run), take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+On Sunday, Stuart Fairchild (.238 slugging percentage in past 10 games, with zero homers) and the Cincinnati Reds play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+First pitch is at 4:07 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Athletics.
+In his most recent game he had a hitless performance (0-for-2) against the Athletics.

 Stuart Fairchild Game Info & Props vs. the Athletics